-Use diapers or throw-away plastic backed pads to absorb pee or poop.
-Change these items right away if they are soiled.
-Wash soiled skin with soap and water.
-If you have an ostomy, family and caregivers should wear 2 pairs of gloves if they empty or change the pouches.
-Place gloves and any soiled or used items in a bag before putting in a trash can with a lid.
+Use throw-away plastic backed pads or diapers to absorb urine or bowel movements.
+Wear gloves and change them right away if they are soiled.
+Wash soiled skin gently with soap and water.
+Place soiled diapers, plastic-backed pads and gloves in their own bag before putting in the trash.